-Findings were further analysed in order to identify any possible correlation to gender.
-Table 8 illustrates results of fairly significant areas where lower mean scores for female versus male respondents have been identified, indicating that females display higher levels of ethical sensitivity than their male counterparts.
-This reflects that female respondents ethical decision making is based more on actual ethical and moral reasoning, rather than by the consideration and effects of other influences, such as societal circumstances (including justification, lack of consequences and self-interest) that often alter ethical decision making and rationale.
+Findings were further analysed in order to identify a possible correlation to gender.
+Table 5 illustrates lower mean scores for female versus male respondents, indicating that females display higher levels of ethical standards than their male counterparts.
+This reflects that female respondents' ethical decision making is based more on actual ethical and moral reasoning, rather than by the consideration and effects of other influences, such as societal circumstances (including justification, lack of consequences and self-interest) that often alter ethical decision making and ethical standards.
 This is in line with previous findings such as Bateman and Valentine (2010) who find that women place more importance on an overall moral philosophy than do men, and that women have higher intentions to behave ethically.
-Other research (Haswell & Jubb, 1995; O'Leary, 2009) finds differences in ethical attitudes between the sexes, with male students appearing more prepared to act unethically than females.
+Other research (Haswell & Jubb, 1995; O'Leary, 2009) finds differences in ethical standards between the sexes, with male students appearing more prepared to act unethically than females.